 After the failure of the 1996 ARMM deal and the stalling of the 2014 CAB, the timing is right for the ‘man from the outside’ to make a difference.
 Duterte has a golden opportunity to deliver peace to the south and to the Philippines, something he has promised to do and something that he is also in a position to deliver.

 The 71-year-old president-elect has an opportunity to break and differentiate himself from the past and leave behind a legacy of peace for the country.
 He has an opportunity to deliver the ‘Davao City’ model of peace, development and security at the national level for all to savour.

-Philippines on Cusp of Change?
+Cusp of Change?

 The Philippines today stands on the cusp of change – should Duterte walk the talk and deliver.
 At the vortex of this is a newly-elected president, with immense track record and popularity, and with near-revolutionary ideas of bringing the country to the next phase of peace and development.
 The population is also craving for change.
 An integral element in this shift is the peace agreement in the south.
 The dribbling of the ball may finally have a chance to culminate in a peace goal to the benefit of the nation and the wider region.

 *Bilveer Singh, an Associate Professor of Political Science at the National University of Singapore, is an Adjunct Senior Fellow with the Centre of Excellence for National Security (CENS), S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University